Anti-Inflammatory Avocado Smoothie Recipe: Reduce Inflammation with Food

 Sugar and Inflammation

 When it comes to smoothies, a frequent ingredient is sugar, either as an addition for extra flavor or in fruit juice.
-However, sugar can promote inflammation, so when it comes to creating a smoothie to fight this problem, it’s important to be mindful of the sugar content.
+However, sugar can promote inflammation.
+Thus, it’s important to be aware of the sugar content.

 How Does Sugar Cause Inflammation?